 This method returns a JxfsStatus object which contains the current status of the J/XFS device.
+This method may be called before the control has been opened.
+In this case whether the status returned is accurate or fake is implementation dependant.
 Every device can return a device specific JxfsStatus object that extends the JxfsStatus (e.g. JxfsPrinterStatus etc.).
 For detailed information see the separate chapter on the JxfsStatus object.